Supplier Quality Management Software: The Full Supplier Lifecycle from Qualification to Corrective Action

 Pre-Audit Questionnaires

-Pre-audit questionnaires sent to suppliers before on-site audits gather information about the supplier’s quality system status, recent significant changes, and self-identified quality risks. eLeaP supports pre-audit questionnaire distribution and response collection within the audit record.
+Pre-audit questionnaires sent to suppliers before on-site audits gather information about the supplier’s quality system status, recent significant changes, and self-identified quality risks. eLeaP supports the distribution of pre-audit questionnaires and the collection of responses within the audit record.
 The supplier’s responses are accessible to the audit team during audit preparation and during the on-site audit, and are retained in the audit record as part of the audit documentation package.
 Questionnaire responses that indicate quality system changes — new personnel, new equipment, process modifications — are flagged for focused audit attention.

 On-Site Audit Execution and Finding Capture

 During the on-site audit, audit findings are captured in the eLeaP audit record by audit element — quality management system, document control, production controls, laboratory controls, CAPA, supplier controls — with each finding classified by severity: major finding, minor finding, or observation.
 The finding record captures the requirement referenced, the evidence reviewed, and the specific nonconformity identified.
-Findings can be captured during the audit using mobile access, with the audit record updating in real time so that the closing meeting discussion is informed by a complete picture of the findings identified during the audit day.
+Findings can be captured during the audit using mobile access, with the audit record updating as findings are entered so that the closing meeting discussion is informed by a complete picture of the findings identified during the audit day.

 Audit Reports and Supplier Response